strarsis/inline-urlescape/README.md

 ------------
 Q: There is extraneous whitespace in the output, how can I optimize?

-This module does one job and does it well, it url escapes a text file (notably a SVG file) in an efficient manner (and as an alternative to base64) for safe usage in a data uri.
+This module does one job and does it well, it URL-escapes a text file (notably a SVG file) in an efficient manner (and as an alternative to base64) for safe usage in a data uri.
 Optimization of the SVG should be performed before escaping with this tool, using another tool like svgo or in a build step (e.g. gulp-svgmin to optimized SVG intermediary files.).